jesuscuevas/csus_website/tutorials/julia_debugger.md

 ```

 Nope, I expected the `oldmax` array to grow by one element with every iteration.
-It doesn't grow, because I forgot to update with the line `oldmax = newmax`.
+It doesn't grow, because I forgot to update with the line `oldmax = newmax` after processing each line.
 That's an easy fix.

 For this problem, I could have stared at it until I saw the error.